 What’s more important – your current health or future earning potential?
-Any sane adult would most likely reply health.
-And yet, it’s these same adults who impose GCSEs, A Levels and student loans on us.
+Any sane politician would most likely reply health.
+And yet, it’s these same politicians who impose GCSEs, A Levels and student loans on us.

 These loans were introduced 28 years ago, and depression and anxiety in teenagers has increased by 70% in the last 25 years.
 Of course mental health issues don’t require catalysts of any sort, but can this really be such a huge coincidence?
 Thirty years of debt.
 Thirty years.
 We’ll be paying off this money until we’re fifty years old.